Skip to main content

 When is the next Derby Book Festival?

-Our Autumn Festival is taking place from 13 November - 16 November at various venues across Derby in both the city centre arts venues as well as libraries across the city.
-We are offering events for you to attend in person as well as recording 14 of the events which will be available as a Digital Pass and as individual event recordings.
-You can also buy a Festival Pass for 12 events that will be held at QUAD: the Pass does not include the event with Sir Tony Robinson which needs to be booked separately.
+Our Summer Festival is taking place from 22 May - 31 May 2026 at various venues across Derby in both the city centre arts venues as well as libraries across the city.
+We are offering events for you to attend in person as well as recordings of some of the events which will be available as a Digital Pass or as individual event recordings.

 When are tickets going on sale?